Outta Nowhere

 "Outta Nowhere" is a song by Cuban-American rapper Pitbull featuring Colombian-American recording artist Danny Mercer, taken from the former's seventh studio album Global Warming.

 The song was released on May 28, 2013 by Mr. 305, Polo Grounds Music, and RCA Records as the second promotional single from the album.
-"Outta Nowhere" was written by Armando C. Perez, Danny Mercer while production was handled by Danny Mercer.
+"Outta Nowhere" was written by Armando C. Perez, Danny Mercer and James T. Huy while production was handled by Danny Mercer.

 Music video

-The music video was filmed in July 2013 by director Jessy Terrero, however, due to unknown reasons, Pitbull decided to cancel the upload of the music video.
+The music video was filmed in July 2013 by director Jessy Terrero, however, for unknown reasons, Pitbull decided to cancel the upload of the music video.

 Production

 The song was initially recorded by Nicole Scherzinger, and a video of her recording the track can be found in her VH1 Behind the Music interview.
 The song was then turned over to Nick Wells, whom recorded his version with Danny Murk before being sent over to Pitbull for the final product.